zopefoundation/zdaemon/src/zdaemon/README.txt

         status code in this list makes zdaemon give up.
 To disable this, change the value to an empty list.

+stop-timeout
+        Command-line option: -T or --stop-timeout SECONDS

+        This defaults to 500 seconds (5 minutes).

+        When a stop command is issued, a SIGTERM signal is sent to the process.  zdaemon waits for stop-timeout seconds for the process to gracefully exit.
+If the process doesn't exit in that time, a SIGKILL signal is sent.

 user
         Command-line option: -u or --user.